no2key/zq/zst/README.md

 > [same compression format](https://github.com/brimsec/zq/blob/master/zng/docs/spec.md#313-compressed-value-message-block)
 > exactly?

-> The intent here is that vectors are sized so that sequential read access
+> The intent here is that segments are sized so that sequential read access
 > performs well (e.g., 5MB) while frames are comparatively smaller (say 32KB)
 > so that they can be decompressed and processed in a multi-threaded fashion where
 > search and analytics can be performed on the decompressed buffer by the same